segabl/pd2-sh-complements/README.md

 #### Controller

 - Confident
+  - Basic
-  - Basic: Added missing intimidation power upgrade, removed intimidation duration upgrade
+    - Added missing intimidation power upgrade, removed intimidation duration upgrade

 *Confident claims to increase the power of your intimidation but instead it increases intimidation duration (something that Stockholm Syndrome should do).*
 *Swapping out the upgrades and moving the duration upgrade to Stockholm Syndrome makes more sense.*

 - Stockholm Syndrome
+  - Basic
-  - Basic: Added missing intimidation duration upgrade
+    - Added missing intimidation duration upgrade

 *See notes on Confident.*

 - Partners In Crime
+  - Ace
-  - Ace: Damage reduction 54% → 50%
+    - Damage reduction 54% → 50%

 *Jokers in general are a low effort way to gain strong benefits and Partners In Crime is giving too much survivability to Jokers.*
 *Reducing the total damage reduction to 95% will decrease effective HP by 80% and force players to take new Jokers more frequently.*